karvounaris/hardware_project/README.md

 - Konstantina Bosinaki

 ## 📬 Contact
-For questions or collaboration, feel free to reach out via GitHub or email.
+For questions or collaboration, feel free to reach out via GitHub.

 ---